RetroDevDaemon/msx2tools/README.md

 https://www.msx.org/wiki/The_OR_Color<br>
 3. In sprite mode 2, 8 sprite masks can be displayed on a single scanline, which means with overlaid sprites that restriction is reduced to an effective 4.

 ### MSX2 GRAPHIC3 Pattern Limitations

 GRAPHIC3 background patterns are surprisingly lenient:<br>
 1. Each pattern can have 16 colors (the entire palette, transparent included).<br>
 2. Only two colors can co-exist on the same pixel row - this includes transparent (color 0).<br>
+3. Each third of the screen needs its own pattern table.

 ### Other Notes

 The code is extremely ugly.
 I am not a professional coder by any means and this is mostly for personal use.
 I'm releasing it publically so maybe someone else will get some use out of it.

+Quality of life features (copy and paste, RMB functionality) are coming soon.

 Feel free to contribute, clean up, or give me a shout-out :)